Edible Dosage Calculator

 Step 1: Infuse Butter or Oil

-THC degrades during cooking.
-Select your settings for accurate dosing.
+THC degrades during both infusion and baking.
+Configure each stage for accurate dosing.

 Step 2: Calculate Recipe Potency